hhu-bsinfo/dxram/doc/Terminal.md

-The DXRAM terminal client is a separate application connecting to a DXRAM terminal server running as an application on a DXRAM peer (refer to [applications](Applications.md)).
+The DXRAM terminal client is a separate application connecting to a DXRAM terminal server running as an application on a DXRAM peer (for further details about DXRAM applications see [applications](Applications.md)).
 Debugging capabilities are limited but it can be useful to look at single data objects on a live deployment/experiment if something went wrong.

 # Terminal server on a DXRAM peer

 The terminal server application must be enabled and running on at least one DXRAM peer.
 By default, the application package *dxterm-server.jar* is compiled and put into the *app* folder.
-This results in all DXRAM peers running the terminal server.
+This results in all DXRAM peers running a terminal server.

 # Launching the terminal client